-Records of Production Comprehensive production records must be available for at least one year in М3 electronic, graphic, or tabular form for each species, recording performance parameters including but not limited to: Yes М3 Animal movement logs (incoming and outgoing stock); No /10 1413 Numbers and ages (i.e. calf, heifer, etc.) of mortalities (with reasons stated, if known) and date; N/A 710 ☐ Numbers and ages of cull cattle (with reasons stated) and date; and ☐ Numbers and ages of downer cattle and date.
-Site Checklists Records must be available for at least one year for each site with the following information for all cattle previously and currently maintained on that site: M4 ☐ Numbers of calves bought and calves sold; ☐ Numbers of stockers bought and stockers sold; Yes ☐ Numbers of finished stock; /10 ☐ Total square feet of bedding / loafing area; No /10 ☐ Number of free-stalls or bedded (loafing) area; N/A ☐ Total square feet available to livestock; ☐ Total grazing acres available where applicable; and ☐ Site capacity in relation to age, weight, feeding and drinking, and bedding space.
-Standard Operating Procedures (SOPs) SOPs must be available in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
-Examples may include but are not limited to: Protocols for routine inspections of animals; i Protocols for routine inspection, maintenance and cleaning of equipment; Any biosecurity protocols (if applicable, e.g. maintaining fences, checking rodent bait, etc.); SOPs for Calves & Weaning; Yes М5 O SOPs for Handling; No /10 SOPs for Care &amp; Handling of Sick or Injured Animals; N/A SOPs for Identification; SOPs for transportation; SOPs for slaughter; and Any additional procedures to maintain compliance with any applicable local, state, and federal regulations.
-Auditor note: mark "Yes" if SOPs for miscellaneous activities and procedures are available; mark "No" if they are not. are available, mark the it they are not.
+М3 Records of Production Comprehensive production records must be available for at least one year in electronic, graphic, or tabular form for each species, recording performance parameters including but not limited to: ☐ Animal movement logs (incoming and outgoing stock); ☐ Numbers and ages (i.e. calf, heifer, etc.) of mortalities (with reasons stated, if known) and date; ☐ Numbers and ages of cull cattle (with reasons stated) and date; and ☐ Numbers and ages of downer cattle and date.
+Yes No N/A /10 M4 Site Checklists Records must be available for at least one year for each site with the following information for all cattle previously and currently maintained on that site: Numbers of calves bought and calves sold; Numbers of stockers bought and stockers sold; Numbers of finished stock; Total square feet of bedding / loafing area; Number of free-stalls or bedded (loafing) area; Total square feet available to livestock; Total grazing acres available where applicable; and Site capacity in relation to age, weight, feeding and drinking, and bedding space.
+Yes No N/A /10 M5 Standard Operating Procedures (SOPs) SOPs must be available in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
+Examples may include but are not limited to: O Protocols for routine inspections of animals; O Protocols for routine inspection, maintenance and cleaning of equipment; O Any biosecurity protocols (if applicable, e.g. maintaining fences, checking rodent bait, etc.); O SOPs for Calves & Weaning; O SOPs for Handling; O SOPs for Handling of Sick or Injured Animals; O SOPs for Identification; O SOPs for Identification; O SOPs for slaughter; and O Any additional procedures to maintain compliance with any applicable local, state, and federal regulations.
+Auditor note: mark "Yes" if SOPs for miscellaneous activities and procedures are available; mark "No" if they are not.
+Yes No N/A /10